joeyoun9/raspi-ceil/README.md

 Set the connection settings for your ceilometer (noting that this may not work perfectly if you have mulitple USB peripherals connected)

 Must have a ceil.conf file in the same directory the code runs from.
-Requires PySerial to be installed, which should be doable with `pip install pyserial`
+Requires PySerial to be installed, which should be doable with
+* `pip install pyserial`
+* OR `sudo apt-get install python-serial` (might work better on the pi)

 How To Run
 ----------